 If basic members place an order at noon, you must wait until the next morning trading window to fill your order.

-Short-term traders should consider Robinhood to have more flexibility when timing the market.
+Short-term traders should consider apps like Robinhood to have more flexibility when timing the market.

 It’s possible to invest in most assets that trade on the Nasdaq and New York Stock Exchange: